a-karma/Bogor_Workshop/DAY_4/Session3.md

 python3 all_genotype_likelihoods_v3.py $INPUT $OUTPUT
 ```

-> Challenge: Write a bash script to run all files like in a loop what you did in Day 2.
+> Challenge: Write a bash script to obtain genotype posterior probabilities for all our samples using a loop like you did in Day 2.

 <details close>
 <summary>The loop to run the above can be found here</summary>